bta30/json_tracer/README.md

 A DynamoRIO client to generate trace of a program using DynamoRIO, outputting in JSON

+## Dependencies
+To build the client, DynamoRIO and `libdwarf` are required.
+Importantly, `libdwarf` must be compiled as position independent.

 ## Example Sum Program
 This repository comes with an example program in `sum_program/` to test the tracer.